oauthstuff/draft-oauth-rar/main.md

 ## Token Introspection Response

-The token introspection response provides the RS with the authorization details applicable to it as a top-level JSON element along with the claims the RS requires for request processing.
+The token endpoint response provides the RS with the authorization details applicable to it as a top-level JSON element along with the claims the RS requires for request processing.

 Here is an example for the payment initation example RS: